Skip to main content

 Key takeaways

 Menopause is a normal part of a woman’s aging process.
-Menopausal transition, or perimenopause, usually begins four years before last menses.
-Perimenopause is characterized by irregular menstrual periods, mood changes, and hot flashes.
-Menopause is when a woman does not have a menstrual period for 12 months.
+Menopausal transition, or perimenopause, usually begins four to eight years before the last menses.
+Perimenopause is characterized by irregular menstrual periods (both in frequency and blood flow), mood changes, and hot flashes.
+Menopause is when a woman has not had a menstrual period for 12 months.
 The median age of menopause is 51.4 years.
-PerimenopauseI menopause is due to a complete, or near complete, depletion of ovarian follicles followed by a state of low estrogen and high follicle-stimulating hormone levels.
+Menopause is due to a complete, or near complete, depletion of ovarian follicles followed by a state of low estrogen and high follicle-stimulating hormone levels.

-These hormonal changes trigger the following subtle and not-so-subtle symptoms of menopause according to the National Institute on Aging
+These hormonal changes trigger the following subtle and not-so-subtle symptoms of menopause, according to the National Institute on Aging:

 • Mood swings and irritability